mnebuerquo/add-my-account/readme.md

    send me an email to notify me.

 6. Load username, key url, and notification endpoint from config file.

+7. Make my remote endpoint send me a text instead of an email.

 I initially wanted it to also install my dotfiles in my account, but on production servers that's not a good idea.
 This should be a generic